nextacademy-io/nextjs-11-clash-create-forms/README.md

 - Return a list of peers with basic information
 - Include fields like: `id`, `name`, `pictureUrl`
-- Optionally include summary fields for the list view
+- No variables needed (returns all peers)

 The `GetPeer` query should:

-- Accept an `id` variable of type `ID!`
+- Accept an `id` variable of type `Int!` (not `ID!`)
-- Return detailed peer information
+- Return detailed peer information including `city` and `country`
-- Include relationships like associated clashes
+- Include additional fields as needed for your UI
-- Handle cases where the peer doesn't exist
+- Handle error cases appropriately

 > [!TIP]
 > After updating your GraphQL queries, run `npm run codegen` to generate TypeScript types for server-side usage.